medikoo/process-utils/README.md

 #### `override-env`

-Overrides `process.env` for time of callback invocation.
+Overrides `process.env` until provided `restoreEnv()` is called.
 Helpful when testing modules which behavior relies on environment settings.

 ```javascript